-While on-device training implementations in mobile devices for simple tasks like image classification are common, there are none that utilise long speech utterances and ASR models.
-The challenges of implementing on-device voice personalisation for ASR tasks are amplified by larger model sizes and dynamic speech signal sizes.
+While on-device training implementations in mobile devices for simple tasks such as image classification are common, no implementations exists that utilize long speech utterances and ASR models.
+Apart from the previously stated challenges, implementing on-device voice personalization for ASR tasks are amplified by larger model sizes and dynamic speech signal sizes.
 Our objective is to provide a comprehensive setup for on-device ASR personalization, with the ability to adaptively train complete models or sub-models based on the available resources on mobile devices.
 We detail the methodology used to construct the on-device personalization task in this section.
 Our baseline acoustic model uses connectionist temporal classification (CTC)\cite{ctc} loss, but different model architectures can follow a similar approach.